Documentation

 Predecessor Relation #

-Since we learned that ChaseNodes cannot occur multiple times in the same ChaseDerivation, we can define predecessor relation (), which is a total order on ChaseDerivation.Node.
+Since we learned that ChaseNodes cannot occur multiple times in the same ChaseDerivation, the predecessor relation defined on ChaseDerivationSkeleton is now a total order on ChaseDerivation.Node.
 This is particularly nice, since we can do this while completely ignoring indices of the nodes in the underlying PossiblyInfiniteList.

-def ChaseDerivation.predecessor {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsoletenessCondition sig} {rules : RuleSet sig} {cd : ChaseDerivation obs rules} (n1 n2 : cd.Node) :
+theorem ChaseDerivation.predecessor_iff {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsolescenceCondition sig} {rules : RuleSet sig} {cd : ChaseDerivation obs rules} (n1 n2 : cd.Node) :

-theorem ChaseDerivation.predecessor_antisymm {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsoletenessCondition sig} {rules : RuleSet sig} {cd : ChaseDerivation obs rules} {n1 n2 : cd.Node} :
+theorem ChaseDerivation.predecessor_antisymm {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsolescenceCondition sig} {rules : RuleSet sig} {cd : ChaseDerivation obs rules} {n1 n2 : cd.Node} :

 n1 n2n2 n1n1 = n2